War - inconsistencies, irrational and emotions

 At the time of this talk show, May 1.5.2022, 28.4.2022, the boiling point of the weapons debate had actually already passed after the Bundestag had agreed on April XNUMX, XNUMX.
 During the interview with the Mirror, published on April 22.4.2022, XNUMX, the Chancellor spoke out against the delivery of heavy weapons by Germany and said that in this situation "a cool head and well-considered decisions are needed."
 He pointed out early on "that we can do everything do to avoid a direct military confrontation between NATO and a highly armed superpower like Russia, a nuclear power.
 I am doing everything to prevent an escalation leading to a third world war.
 There must be no nuclear war” quoted from karenina.de: Olaf Scholz: “There must be no nuclear war” – Der Spiegel 17/2022, 22.4.2022.
 A few days later he changed his attitude.
 The conference organized by the Americans on April 26.4.2022, XNUMX in Ramstein should have made a significant contribution to this.
 In Ramstein, many countries - including those outside of NATO - were willing to support Ukraine.
 This should have made the decision easier for Scholz.
 The chancellor had "developed" his position, he said Saskia Eskén (SPD) at Anne Will.

 To introduce his report "Germany in the arms fever".
 Joseph Kelnberger Marie Agnes Strack Zimmermann (FDP), which Scholz had previously repeatedly criticized.
-The following passage from Kelnberger reflects the tense, uncertain and inconsistent debate situation within the traffic light coalition contrary.
+The following passage from Kelnberger reflects the tense, uncertain and inconsistent debate situation within the Traffic light contrary.
 Its formulations are reminiscent of Goethe's poem "The Sorcerer's Apprentice".
 Kelnberger writes: "Yes, yes, it will be with the Germans and this war, believe me Marie Agnes Strack Zimmermann.
 The whole country is only in the “arms fever”, is immersed in the “big and small weapons knowledge”.
 And in the end Germany will lose its fear of Putin, of a Third World War, of a Russian nuclear attack.
 The FDP politician is there now – yes, what?
 Cheerful?”
 Towards the end of his report, the journalist quotes the Anne Will assigned foreign minister Annalena Baerbock, who admitted that Putin's threats do not leave her indifferent.
 But Germany and Europe must do everything to ensure that Putin "never wins another war of aggression".
 And that includes the delivery of heavy weapons.
 Finally, a statement from John Wadephul, the deputy group leader of the Union, who already considered it a "serious political mistake" that Olaf Scholz talked about the possibility of nuclear war at all.
 The last sentence of the report: "Of course, that would also be a way of dealing with people's fears: just keep silent."

 If all of this is not enough to describe the unclear and uncertain situation before the decision in the Bundestag on April 28.4.2022, XNUMX, a few more press headlines are quoted below that hardly leave a good hair on the Chancellor's alleged hesitation: